developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/mx/data-capture/barcode/index.md

 	* Security Long and Short - Two times read redundancy for long bar codes, three times for short bar codes.
 	* Security All Thrice - Three times read redundancy for all bar codes.

-* Picklist - Allows the imager to decode only the bar code that is directly under the cross-hair/reticle (+) part of the pattern.
+* **Picklist -** Allows the imager to decode only the bar code that is directly under the cross-hair/reticle (+) part of the pattern.
 This feature is useful in applications where multiple bar codes may appear in the field of view during a decode session and only one of them is targeted for decode.
 	* Disable - Disables Picklist mode.
 Any bar code within the field of view can be decoded.
 	* Centered - Enables the Picklist mode so that only the bar code in the center of the image is decoded.
 This is most useful when used in conjunction with the static and dynamic reticle viewfinder modes.
 Note: This mode is only valid for decoder modules that supports a viewfinder.
 If one tries to set this for a unsupported decoder then the device would issue an error.
 (Camera scanner only).
 	* Reticle - Enables the Picklist mode so that only the bar code that is directly under the cross-hair (reticle) is decoded.
 This is useful when used in conjunction with the static and dynamic reticle viewfinder modes.
 (Scan Module Only)

-* Aim Type - Type Trigger Modes
+* **Aim Type -** Type Trigger Modes
 	* Trigger
 	* Continuous Read
 	* PRESS_AND_SUSTAIN (select devices only)

-* Same Symbol Timeout - Suppress decoding same symbol within this time interval in Continuous Trigger Mode.
+* **Same Symbol Timeout -** Suppress decoding same symbol within this time interval in Continuous Trigger Mode.
 From 0 to 5000, Steps of 500.
 Eg: 0, 500, 1000, 1500...

-* Different Symbol Timeout - Suppress decoding another symbol within this time interval in Continuous Trigger Mode.
+* **Different Symbol Timeout -** Suppress decoding another symbol within this time interval in Continuous Trigger Mode.
 From 0 to 5000, Steps of 500.
 Eg: 0, 500, 1000, 1500...

-* Illumination mode - Enable/Disable illumination depending on ambient light conditions
+* **Illumination mode -** Enable/Disable illumination depending on ambient light conditions

-* LCD Mode - Enables or disables LCD mode.
+* **LCD Mode -** Enables or disables LCD mode.
 LCD mode enhances the ability of the imager to read bar codes from LCD displays such as cellphones (Scan Module Only).
 	* Disable - Disables the LCD mode.
 	* Enable - Enables LCD mode.

 ** Note**: When using the LCD mode**, a degradation in performance may be observed and the aiming crosshair may blink until the bar code is decoded.

-* Time Delay to Low Power - Time delay for scanner to enter low power mode
+* **Time Delay to Low Power -** Time delay for scanner to enter low power mode
 	* 1 Second
 	* 30 Seconds
 	* 1 Minute
 	* 5 Minutes

-* Illumination Brightness Value - Illumination Brightness of the Imager
+* **Illumination Brightness Value -** Illumination Brightness of the Imager

-* Inverse 1D Mode - This parameter allows the user to select decoding on inverse 1D bar codes.
+* **Inverse 1D Mode -** This parameter allows the user to select decoding on inverse 1D bar codes.
 	* Disable - Disables decoding of inverse 1D bar codes.
 	* Enable - Enables decoding of only inverse 1D bar codes.
 	* Auto - Allows decoding of both positive and inverse 1D bar codes.

-* Poor Quality Decode Effort
+* **Poor Quality Decode Effort -**
 	* Level 0
 	* Level 1
 	* Level 2
 	* Level 3

-* Viewfinder Mode - Configures the Viewfinder modes supported for camera scanning.
+* **Viewfinder Mode -** Configures the Viewfinder modes supported for camera scanning.
 	* Viewfinder Enabled - Enables only the viewfinder.
 	* Static Reticle - Enables the viewfinder and a red reticle in the center of the screen which helps selecting the bar code.